Academic Information

 Traditional semester programs have the following course withdrawal policy:

-- If a student stops attending a course or never attends but does not officially withdraw from the course by completing a drop form and submitting it to the registrar's office, a grade of "WW" (withdrew without permission) will be noted on the transcript.
-The student will still be bound by any financial obligations s/he has assumed.
+Withdrawal from a full-semester course during the first two weeks of the term will not appear on the student's transcript.
+A withdrawal from a full-semester course after the first two weeks through the ninth week of the term will be noted with a "W" (withdrawal) grade on the transcript.
+A withdrawal from a full-semester course after the ninth week and before final exams will be noted with a "WF" (withdraw failing) grade on the transcript.
+Deadlines for half-semester courses can be found on the academic calendar.
+If a student stops attending a course or never attends but does not officially withdraw from the course by completing a drop form and submitting it to the registrar's office, a grade of "WW" (withdrew without permission) will be noted on the transcript.
+The student will still be bound by any financial obligations they have assumed.

-Students should contact the dean of students or their designee when they are ready to request reinstatement.
+Students should contact the appropriate dean or their designee when they are ready to request reinstatement.
 Students must provide documentation that demonstrates their readiness to return to academic work and, if applicable, a residential environment.
 The student will also create a reinstatement plan outlining strategies and/or support systems that will provide the best possible opportunity for success.
-The student will be restricted from enrolling in courses until these materials are provided and reinstatement is approved by the dean of students or their designee.
+The student will be restricted from enrolling in courses until these materials are provided and reinstatement is approved by the dean of students or the dean's designee.

 Official Withdrawal from Whitworth University